ArijusLengvenis/royal-fork/README.md

 # 4. Update the the counter which indicates how many times the puzzle was completed with "/incr/:id" (POST)

-requires the id of the puzzle.
+requires a valid id of a puzzle.

 Simply finds the puzzle and increments the counter to indicate, that the puzzle was solved.